syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/BindableLayout.md

 documentation: ug
 ---

-From version 3.5, Xamarin.Forms has introduced a new approach, called BindableLayout, which works with all the layouts that are derived from Layout&lt;T&gt;.
-By simply setting ItemTemplate and ItemsSource, BindableLayout creates a group of UI (for the given ItemTemplate) for every data in the ItemsSource and add them as children.
+From version 3.5, Xamarin.Forms has introduced a new approach called BindableLayout that works with all the layouts derived from Layout&lt;T&gt;.
+By simply setting ItemTemplate and ItemsSource, BindableLayout will create a group of UI (for the given ItemTemplate) for every data in the ItemsSource and add them as children.

 ## Initialize view model